 Section 2: The election of Board members will be by secret ballot and held at the February Association meeting.
 The Nominating Committee shall be responsible for: (1) preparing the ballots, (2) confirming that only those eligible to vote receive ballots, (3) counting the votes and (4) posting the vote count following the election.

 Section 3: The candidate for an executive Board position receiving the greatest number of votes shall be declared elected.
-The three (3) candidates for other Board membership receiving the greatest number of votes shall be declared elected.
+The two (2) candidates for other Board membership receiving the greatest number of votes shall be declared elected.

 ARTICLE VI (Order)